wacncontent/CustomizeTool/removeCommentOutput/articles/scheduler/scheduler-high-availability-reliability.md

 ### Geo-regional job replication

 Not only is the Azure Scheduler front-end available for management requests, but your own job is also geo-replicated.
-When there’s an outage in one region, Azure Scheduler fails over and ensures that the job is run from another data center in the paired geographic region.
+When there's an outage in one region, Azure Scheduler fails over and ensures that the job is run from another data center in the paired geographic region.

-For example, if you’ve created a job in China East, Azure Scheduler automatically replicates that job in China North.
-When there’s a failure in China East, Azure Scheduler ensures that the job is run from China North.
+For example, if you've created a job in China East, Azure Scheduler automatically replicates that job in China North.
+When there's a failure in China East, Azure Scheduler ensures that the job is run from China North.
 [The list of paired Azure regions is available here](https://msdn.microsoft.com/zh-cn/library/azure/dn758204.aspx).

 ![][1]

 As a result, Azure Scheduler ensures that your data stays within the same broader geographic region in case of an Azure failure.
-As a result, you need not duplicate your job just to add high availability – Azure Scheduler automatically provides high-availability capabilities for your jobs.
+As a result, you need not duplicate your job just to add high availability - Azure Scheduler automatically provides high-availability capabilities for your jobs.

 ## Azure Scheduler Reliability

 Azure Scheduler guarantees its own high-availability and takes a different approach to user-created jobs.
-For example, your job may invoke an HTTP endpoint that’s unavailable.
+For example, your job may invoke an HTTP endpoint that's unavailable.
 Azure Scheduler nonetheless tries to execute your job successfully, by giving you alternative options to deal with failure.
 Azure Scheduler does this in two ways:

 ### Configurable Retry Policy via “retryPolicy”